isomerpages/nlb-curiocity/index.md

 ---
 layout: homepage
-title: Curiocity - Discover and rediscover Singapore through maps and photographs
+title: National Library Board
-description: Curiocity is a National Library Board website that curates the heritage materials of the National Library and the National Archives of Singapore.
-Using place-based digital storytelling tools such as Virtual Reality (VR) tours and story maps, Curiocity provides users an interactive and immersive way to discover and rediscover the history of Singapore.
+description: Curiocity is a one-stop portal that curates and highlights heritage-related content the National Library of Singapore has created over the years.
+Using rich digital storytelling tools in the forms of Virtual Reality (VR) tours, story maps and photo-driven essays, Curiocity provides users a new and immersive experience to learn and interact with the heritage materials that are found in the collections of the National Library Board, Singapore.
 permalink: /
 sections:
   - hero: